robert-altwasser/umi-processing/Readme.md

 6.  **local realignment**:

-    - Around known indels, local realignments are performend.
+    - Around known indels, local realignments are performed.
 Especially towards the end of reads, "mismatch" is cheaper than gap opening, leading to false positives.
     - genome aligners can only consider each read independently
     - local realignment considers all reads spanning a given position
         - parsimonious alignment of reads